dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/ConvertTo-TimeSpan.md

 ## PARAMETERS

 ### -TimeSpan
-The length of time to use for the time span.
+Specifies the length of time to use for the time span.

 ```yaml
 Type: System.UInt32